 You have to come up with a schedule that separates your work and home duties from each other.
 If you do not do so, you will end up compromising on both.
 So, it is better to do them at separate time slots guaranteeing efficiency in both of them.

 6. A Dedicated Work Spot Is a Must

-You may be thinking that when you are working from home you will be able to work while you are still in your bed in your pajamas.
+You may be thinking that when you are working from home, you will be able to work while you are still in your bed in your pyjamas.
 This habit can cause you to lose serious productivity while you work.

 7. Breaks are Important

 Some people try to go with the strategy that they can get all the work done in one go and get off early from their duties.
 While doing so, they ignore the necessary breaks they need to take while they are working.

 No matter what type of work you are doing, taking a break in the middle of it is very important.
 If you are constantly working without taking a break, a point will come when you will start to compromise on quality in the need for getting it done quickly.

 On the other hand, if you utilize a proper break schedule, your work quality will not suffer and you will be less tired and irritated when you are finally free from your work.
 Even talking half an hour of a break to watch your favorite sitcom would be enough to get you charged back up before you get back to your work.